 - Create exit and succession plans by creating share transfer options in the enlarged group and equitable earn out arrangements

 - Enhance the value of the component businesses by creating a larger group that is more likely to attract a premium when exited.

 There are additional risks that can be effectively managed, such as:

 1 HMRC approval that no gain or income tax will arise from the share for share exchange.
 This should be relatively straightforward and there are additional tax planning options to consider.

 2 A commercial due diligence that goes beyond the traditional legal and financial checklists and stead focusses strategic, market or operational risks.

 3 A clear approach to management, integration and the exploitation of post-integration opportunities.

 4 An ability to find agreement without being overly deal hungry and not let the heat of the negotiation lead to excessively be risk-taking.

 5 Consideration should often be given to competition regulation as the current framework can be surprisingly restrictive for micro-sectors and can be manipulated by competitors or aggrieved parties.

-Our approach to supporting clients draws on an extensive range of transactions, with scores competed and a greater number that didn’t (in our principal’s interests).
+How we can help: Our approach to supporting clients draws on an extensive range of transactions, with scores completed and a greater number that didn’t (in our principal’s interests).
 Our advisory team draw on skilled professionals who have also worked business and not just as advisors, supporting complex and publicly traded international groups

 If you are thinking of buying or selling a business, or even have grander plans, then get in touch for a free and confidential discussion.